Contract Redlining: A Complete Guide

 Benefits: Ensures uniformity, compliance with organizational policies, and efficiency in contract creation.

-3. Implement Clear Tracking
+3. Implement clear tracking

 Benefits: Enhances transparency, facilitates easy review of changes, and helps in understanding the evolution of the document.

-4. Maintain Consistent Formatting
+4. Maintain consistent formatting

 Ensure that formatting is consistent throughout the document, including font sizes, styles, and spacing.
 This avoids visual discrepancies and ensures that the document looks professional.